apache/arrow-adbc/docs/source/driver/cpp/flight_sql.rst

 All such options begin with ``arrow.flight.sql.quirks.ingest_type.`` and are followed by a type name below.

+.. warning:: The driver does **not** escape or validate the values
+             here.
+They should not come from untrusted user input, or a SQL injection vulnerability may result.

 .. csv-table:: Type Names
    :header: "Arrow Type Name", "Default SQL Type Name"